Jonah Heim Player Props: Rangers vs. Cubs

-The Texas Rangers and Jonah Heim, who went 0-for-3 last time in action, take on Marcus Stroman and the Chicago Cubs at Wrigley Field, Friday at 2:20 PM ET.
+The Texas Rangers and Jonah Heim, who went 0-for-3 last time in action, take on Justin Steele and the Chicago Cubs at Wrigley Field, Saturday at 4:05 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Orioles.
+In his most recent game he had a hitless performance (0-for-3) against the Orioles.

 Jonah Heim Game Info & Props vs. the Cubs